Niyome Bello, M.Ed.

 In response to her own daughter’s need for appropriate gifted education, Tamy has joined forces with leading gifted specialists to develop a high quality gifted education option for students and parents.

 Additionally, Tamy has founded several successful corporate operations, taking her first company from inception to acquisition to a Fortune 500 public conglomerate.
-She has also consulted for companies such as Disney, InterActive Corp, and Goodwill Industries, and taught as a professor of Organizational Leadership in Education at William and James college.
-Tamy infuses all of her life experience into Revo Academy, including her cultural
+She has also consulted for companies such as Disney, InterActive Corp, and Goodwill Industries, and taught as a professor of Organizational Leadership in Education at Boston's, William and James College.
+In addition she developed The Personal Change Capacity Measure, a psychometrically validated predictive analytics assessment for measuring one's capacity to drive change.
+Tamy infuses all of her life experience into Revo Academy, including her

-background from traveling the world and living in several countries - born in Costa Rica, residing a few years in Jamaica, growing up in the eclectic city of Miami, and studying abroad in Florence, Italy.
+cultural background from traveling the world and living in several countries - born in Costa Rica, residing a few years in Jamaica, growing up in the eclectic city of Miami, and studying abroad in

 With her expertise for building successful educational programs and organizations, as well as her tenacity to create a much needed gifted education program for our community, Tamy provides an unwavering dedication to recruit high caliber teachers and build a top quality gifted education program.